 Read more @ LinkedIn.

-‘In my mid-twenties, I was diagnosed with the rare autoinflammatory condition Sweet’s syndrome (SS), but may have first developed some symptoms at twelve or thirteen years of age.
-SS is a condition that most commonly causes painful skin lesions, but not always, and also fever, and fatigue – a medical term that includes a number of different symptoms.
-However, there are numerous other symptoms that people with SS may or may not develop, and sometimes the condition can make an individual seriously ill or even be life-threatening, causing inflammation throughout the body with lesions potentially developing in internal joints and organs.
-SS can also develop secondary to numerous other conditions, and in approximately 25%* of patients develops secondary to blood disorders and cancers, e.g. myelodysplastic syndromes and acute myeloid leukaemia.
+In my mid-twenties, I was diagnosed with the rare autoinflammatory condition and neutrophilic dermatosis, Sweet’s syndrome (SS), but may have first developed the condition at twelve or thirteen years of age.
+SS is a condition that most commonly causes painful skin lesions, but not always, and also fever and fatigue, the latter being a medical term that includes a number of different symptoms.
+However, there are numerous other symptoms that people with SS may or may not develop, and sometimes the condition can make an individual seriously ill or even be life-threatening, causing inflammation throughout the body, potentially affecting internal organs.
+SS can also develop secondary to other conditions, and in approximately 15-20% of patients develops secondary to cancer, particularly blood cancers.

-Today, my SS is far less severe than it once was, but I am still concerned that others are struggling in their day-to-day lives because of the ignorance and negative attitudes of others.
-SS is not a condition that someone chooses to have or can make themselves have, it cannot be cured with diet, alternative therapies or simply by getting fit, and patients with SS do not deserve to be judged and treated badly because of something that isn’t their fault.
+Today, my SS is far less severe than it once was, but I’m still concerned that others are struggling in their day-to-day lives because of the ignorance and negative attitudes of others.
+SS is not a condition that someone chooses to have or can make themselves have, it cannot be cured with diet, alternative therapies or simply by getting fit, and patients with SS don’t deserve to be negatively judged and treated badly because of something that isn’t their fault.
 But on a positive note, let’s hope that with improved awareness and education, more people will start to show a bit more understanding and compassion towards those with SS, other rare conditions, and conditions that affect the skin.

-Thank you for reading.’
+Thank you for reading.